ma489/ma489.github.io/about.md

 author_profile: true
 classes: wide
 ---
 Hello!
 I'm Mansour, an expat British Software Engineer living in New York City.

-I've worked in the domains of banking, ad tech, e-commerce and supply chain management.
+I have significant experience in banking, adtech, e-commerce, supply chain management, and risk management.
 I hold a Computer Science degree from Cambridge.
+I enjoy building software that is correct, robust, scalable, and solves interesting problems.
+I’m really into functional programming, big data, machine learning, and cloud computing.
+I’ve succeeded in both small startups and large corporations.
+I lead projects and enjoy mentoring engineers.
+I continually enhance my skills by keeping up with the latest tech developments by reading engineering blogs and technical books and attending meetups.

 This is my personal engineering blog, where I mainly post about hobby projects, programming puzzles, my use of programming languages, and general musings on the tech industry.
 I hope you enjoy reading.
-Feedback is always welcome.
-Views are, of course, my own.
+Feedback is _always_ welcome.

+The views expressed are my own and not those of my employer.